 Common use of Superior Proposals Clause in Contracts

 Superior Proposals.
-Notwithstanding anything to the contrary set forth in this Section 5.3, until the Company’s receipt of the Company Stockholder Approval, the Company and its Subsidiaries and the Company Board (or a committee thereof) may, directly or indirectly, through one or more of their Representatives, (i) contact any Third Party in writing (with a request that any response from such Third Party is in writing) with respect to an Acquisition Proposal submitted by such Third Party solely to clarify any ambiguous terms and conditions thereof that are necessary to determine whether such Acquisition Proposal constitutes or would reasonably be likely to lead to a Superior Proposal (without the Company Board (or a duly authorized committee thereof acting with the full force and authority of the Company Board) being required to make the determination in the following clause (ii)(y)), and (ii) participate or engage in discussions or negotiations with, furnish any non-public information relating to the Company or its Subsidiaries to, or afford access to the business, properties, assets, books, records or other non-public information, or to any personnel, of the Company or its Subsidiaries pursuant to an Acceptable Confidentiality Agreement to any Person or its Representatives that has made or delivered to the Company an Acquisition Proposal, and otherwise facilitate such Acquisition Proposal or assist such Person (and its Representatives, prospective debt and equity financing sources and/or their respective Representatives) with such Acquisition Proposal (in each case, if requested by such Person), in each case (x) with respect to an Acquisition Proposal that was not the result of any material breach of Section 5.3(a) and (y) only if the Company Board (or a duly authorized committee thereof acting with the full force and authority of the Company Board) has determined in good faith (after consultation with its financial advisor and outside legal counsel) that (1) such Acquisition Proposal either constitutes a Superior Proposal or would reasonably likely lead to a Superior Proposal and (2) the failure to enter into discussions regarding such Acquisition Proposal would be reasonably likely to be inconsistent with its fiduciary duties under applicable Law; provided, however, that (A) the Company shall provide to Parent and its Representatives any non-public information that is provided to any Person or its Representatives given such access that was not previously made available to Parent prior to or substantially concurrently (but in no event later than twenty-four (24) hours after) the time it is provided to such Person; (B) the Company and its Subsidiaries shall not pay, agree to pay or cause to be paid or reimburse, agree to reimburse or cause to be reimbursed, the expenses of any such Person in connection with any Acquisition Proposals or any Inquiries, discussions or requests with respect to or the making any proposal or offer that constitutes or would reasonably be expected to lead to an Acquisition Proposal, in each case, without the prior written consent of Parent; and (C) any competitively sensitive information or data provided to any such Person or group or their Representatives shall be provided in a separate “clean data room” and subject to customary “clean team” arrangements regarding access to such information or data, on the same basis made available to Parent or its Representatives.
+Notwithstanding anything to the contrary set forth in this Section 5.3(c), from the No-Shop Period Start Date until the Company’s receipt of the Company Stockholder Approval, the Company and its Subsidiaries and the Company Board (or a committee thereof) may, directly or indirectly, through one or more of their Representatives, (i) contact any Third Party in writing (with a request that any response from such Third Party is in writing) with respect to an Acquisition Proposal submitted by such Third Party solely to clarify any ambiguous terms and conditions thereof that are necessary to determine whether such Acquisition Proposal constitutes or would reasonably be likely to lead to a Superior Proposal (without the Company Board (or a duly authorized committee thereof acting with the full force and authority of the Company Board) being required to make the determination in the following clause (ii)(y)), and (ii) participate or engage in discussions or negotiations with, furnish any non-public information relating to the Company or its Subsidiaries to, or afford access to the business, properties, assets, books, records or other non-public information, or to any personnel, of the Company or its Subsidiaries pursuant to an Acceptable Confidentiality Agreement to any Person or its Representatives that has made or delivered to the Company an Acquisition Proposal, and otherwise facilitate such Acquisition Proposal or assist such Person (and its Representatives, prospective debt and equity financing sources and/or their respective Representatives) with such Acquisition Proposal (in each case, if requested by such Person), in each case (x) with respect to an Acquisition Proposal that was not the result of any material breach of Section 5.3(b) and (y) only if the Company Board (or a duly authorized committee thereof acting with the full force and authority of the Company Board) has determined in good faith (after consultation with its financial advisor and outside legal counsel) that (1) such Acquisition Proposal either constitutes a Superior Proposal or would reasonably likely lead to a Superior Proposal and (2) the failure to enter into discussions regarding such Acquisition Proposal would be reasonably likely to be inconsistent with its fiduciary duties under applicable Law; provided, however, that (A) the Company shall provide to Parent and its Representatives any non-public information that is provided to any Person or its Representatives given such access that was not previously made available to Parent prior to or substantially concurrently (but in no event later than twenty-four (24) hours after) the time it is provided to such Person; (B) the Company and its Subsidiaries shall not pay, agree to pay or cause to be paid or reimburse, agree to reimburse or cause to be reimbursed, the expenses of any such Person in connection with any Acquisition Proposals or any Inquiries, discussions or requests with respect to or the making any proposal or offer that constitutes or would reasonably be expected to lead to an Acquisition Proposal, in each case, without the prior written consent of Parent; and (C) any competitively sensitive information or data provided to any such Person or group or their Representatives shall be provided in a separate “clean data room” and subject to customary “clean team” arrangements regarding access to such information or data, on the same basis made available to Parent or its Representatives.

 Appears in 2 contracts